ayam04/leetlingo-backend/README.md

 # LeetLingo Backend

-LeetLingo Backend is a FastAPI-based service that provides speech analysis and interview question generation capabilities.
+The backend FastAPI service for LeetLingo that provides speech analysis and interview question generation capabilities.
 The service analyzes spoken language for various parameters including accent, clarity, confidence, and vocabulary.

 ## Features